gvwilson/sensibleadventures/bookster/bookster.md

 Gaeston grunted.
 "Or the dragon."
 He eyed the bookster.
 "You'll have to do, I suppose.
 Which way?"

-In answer, Razi held up Thomas's jar of fireflies.
+In answer, Razi held up the jar of fireflies he had somehow managed to pocket.
 When he twisted the lid to let a single blue-green dot escape, it zoomed into the tunnel.
 Without a word Gaeston followed it, the others falling in behind.

 The tunnel ended in a tee thirty strides later, one arm dropping to their left, the other rising to their right.
 Two rusty iron rails lay